robertcduvall/vooga-cps108-fall2010/src/vooga/games/towerdefense/README.txt

 almost all game elements and replaces the use of the GoldenT PlayField for our game.
 Likewise, BetterSprite replaces our use of the GoldenT Sprite class.

-Control: (very helpful, but appears to be broken)
+Control: (very helpful if we could get it working)
-We use Control to handle the mouse input for controlling the player.
-Unfortunately, the controls do not seem to work at this time.
+We use Control to handle the mouse input for controlling the player which would be very helpful.
+Unfortunately we were unable to get it to actually control the player even though it runs without errors making trouble shooting difficult.

 Event: (very helpful)
 Events have taken over the responsibilities for making things happen in the game.
 They